mohamedayman28/django_simple_blog/README.md

 ```

 ### 6. Create Super User
-Only authors allowed to write posts, for that, you first need to access the admin panel and create an author, thus need to be a super-user:
 ```bash
 python manage.py createsuperuser
 ```
+Only authors allowed to write posts, and you will need to create author manually.

 ### 7. Run the app:
 ```bash